zigster64/zig-zag-zoe/README.md

 frontend is still running an older version, and hasnt refreshed.

 Not sure, but there are ways of breaking it.
 Would like to fix these.

+## More Modes and Gameplay ideas

+Thinking up some new random modes to add to make the game harder - ideas most welcome.

+- Poison square ... make the grid square permanently unusable
+- Skip ... skip the next player's turn, they miss out
+- Reverso ... like uno reverso, reverses the order in which players take turns
+- Team Play ... allow multiple users to collab as a team
+- Exotic Victory Conditions ...
+Not just lines, but other shapes to allow victory

 # Whats Interesting